aadi123/aadi123.github.io/content/posts/reclaiming-control-from-social-media.md

 +++
-title = "How I Regained Control from Social Media: A Psychotechnical Stack" author = ["Aaditya Murthy"] description = "A walkthrough of how I engineered friction into my digital life using GrapheneOS, One Sec, and profile isolation to break free from compulsive social media use." date = 2025-05-28 draft = false
+title = 'How I Regained Control from Social Media: A Psychotechnical Stack' description = 'A walkthrough of how I engineered friction into my digital life using GrapheneOS, One Sec, and profile isolation to break free from compulsive social media use.' date = 2025-05-28
 +++

 &gt; **"Social media isn’t evil, but it’s not neutral either.
 You either use it on your terms, or it uses you."**